shakes76/PatternFlow/recognition/OASIS_DCGAN_Ziyan/README.md

 # DCGAN On OASIS - Ziyan Wang
 This project is an assignment of [COMP3710](https://my.uq.edu.au/programs-courses/course.html?course_code=comp3710) from The University of Queensland.
-The chosen topic is No.6
+The chosen topic is No.6 (OASIS)

 ![Image of Gan Structure](./resources/chosen_question.png)